-This is Major he is brother to Paddy above, Major is 3 1/2 years old they both came into Welfare through no fault of their own.
+This is Major, Major is 3 1/2 years old and came into Welfare through no fault of his own.
 Major has been castrated, he is also vaccinated and chipped.
 He eats well and appears healthy.
-Although Paddy and Major were together in their previous home there was some friction there so he needs to be homed as an only dog with no cats and Major is not fond of small dogs.
+Although Major was with his litter mates in his previous home there was some friction there so he needs to be homed as an only dog with no cats and Major is not fond of small dogs.
 He still needs some time spent on him as he was left very much to his own devices at his previous home.
 He was loved very much and came into Welfare when their owner died suddenly.
 House training is still ongoing, his lead training has improved and he has shown an improvement with his commands.
-Major is the more sensitive of the litter mates and can be more vocal, He has not been known to have chewed and he seems to like women over men, he would also get obsessed with a ball if left.
-Major and Paddy are both handsome boys, please don't let them spend any more time in kennels, they need to be rehomed in an experienced homes only with no young children.
+Major is quite sensitive can be vocal, He has been known to have chewed and he seems to like women over men, he would also get obsessed with a ball if left.
+Major is a handsome boy, please don't let him spend any more time in kennels, he needs to be rehomed in an experienced home only with no young children.

 This is Rudy Spot he a a 5 year old boy who has unique markings, a white boy with red brindle patches, he is hard to overlook he has such a sad expression, he came into Welfare through no fault of his own due to a family breakup.
 Rudi has lived with children but Welfare feel the best and correct home for him now is with with someone who is older or maybe a couple as all he needs now is a quiet life.
 Rudi is on daily medication which is gabapentin, his dosage has been greatly reduced and managed.
 A supply of this medication will be made available when he is rehomed, He is on this medication as he has a spinal problem which has been seen by our vet, who has said his condition is not operable but can be managed by medication and the correct exercise, he sometimes changes his gait but it is hard to see as a bad condition as he throws himself about especially first thing in the morning.
 He is not keen on some big dogs or small dogs that threaten him but will walk them if if no threat is presented.
 Rudy is spotlessly clean, he has never been known to chew and he does not pull on the lead.
 He is a very gentle boy.
 Please only experienced owners to apply who will take advice from Welfare and follow it so as to benefit this boy.